amagioss/slv/website/docs/extensions/slv-in-kubernetes/setting-env-secret.md

 - **Key Requirement:** The Kubernetes Secret must contain a key named `SecretKey`.
 SLV will **only** look for this specific key.

 > ⚠️ **Warning:**
 > Directly handling secret keys is **not recommended** because it involves managing raw cryptographic material, increasing the risk of exposure.
-Using **secret bindings** is strongly recommended for enhanced security.
+When using cloud based deployments, using **secret bindings** is strongly recommended for enhanced security.

 ---

-## Setting the Secret Binding (Recommended)
+## Setting the Secret Binding

 A safer approach involves using a **Secret Binding**, which encapsulates key material securely.

-### 1. Directly Through Helm
+### 1. Through Helm

 You can provide the secret binding string directly via the Helm chart value `secretBinding`: